 MIKE OLDFIELD-FIVE MILES OUT.

 There aren’t many artists whose debut album sells 3.75 million copies.
 Back in 1973, Mike Oldfield’s debut album Tubular Bells did.
 Reaching number one in the UK and number three in the US Billboard 200, Mike Oldfield not only launched his career, but the new record label he was signed to, Virgin Records.
 Mike’s symphonic style of music seemed to strike a chord with record buyers.
-Indeed, for his first three album, Mike could do no wrong.
+Indeed, for his first three albums, Mike could do no wrong.
 Then as musical tastes changed, Mike Oldfield had to change direction musically.
 This started with 1982s Five Miles Out which was recently rereleased as a Deluxe Edition by Mercury Records.
 Did this change in direction save Mike Oldfield’s career?

 The follow up to Tubular Bells was Hergest Ridge.
 Released in August 1974, it reached number one in the UK and was certified silver.
 Ironically, Hergest Ridge was knocked off the number one spot by Tubular Bells.
 Over in the US, Hergest Ridge stalled at just number eighty-seven in the US Billboard 200.
 Hergest Bridge, like Tubular Bells, featured two lengthy movements.
 Each were sophisticated, multilayered and explored a series of themes.
 With this being the prog rock era, Mike Oldfield was quickly becoming one of the most popular British artists.